 At the time, a majority of America’s apple varieties were bitter in taste and, as a result, were primarily used in the production of alcoholic beverages like hard cider.
 Given a growing backlash from the burgeoning temperance movement (which included the notorious Prohibition proponent Carrie Nation hacking an ax across America’s orchards!), the fruit was in clear need of some rebranding.

 A new public relations campaign, one that sought to highlight the nutritional benefits of apples, was soon underway.
 It was a tremendous success.
 By 1904, the slogan “an apple a day keeps the doctor away” entered the national lexicon and did wonders to reverse the apples’ previously sordid reputation.

-By this time period, there were also progressive gains made in the education arena as well.
-There was mandated public programs nationwide and, best of all, teachers were no longer paid in food and shelter!
-However the act of receiving an apple remained a symbolic gesture, one that persisted to the point of cliche for many reasons.
+By this time period, there were also progressive gains made in the education arena.
+There were mandated public education programs nationwide and, best of all, teachers were no longer paid in food and shelter!
+However, the act of receiving an apple remained a symbolic gesture, one that persisted to the point of cliche for many reasons.
 Apples were abundant, the crop peaked along with the school year, and they were easily portable—making them the fruit of choice for sucking up to the teacher.

-Related Video: How to Make Spiced Apple Chips
+Related Video: How to Make an Easy Apple Crisp